 The IPOP virtual network implements a ring-structured P2P network where each node has a randomly generated 160-bit identifier.
 Each node maintains 2m structured near connections, m connections on each side of the P2P ring.
-In addition to the neighbor connections, each node also acquires k structured far connections that are far away in the address space, so that the average number of overlay hops between nodes is $O(\frac{1}{k}\log^2(n))$ for a network of size n using the algorithm of [19].
+In addition to the neighbor connections, each node also acquires k structured far connections that are far away in the address space, so that the average number of overlay hops between nodes is $O(\frac{1}{k} \log^2(n))$ for a network of size n using the algorithm of [18].

 Similar to other structured systems, routing in IPOP uses the greedy algorithm where at each hop a message gets monotonically closer to the destination until it is either delivered to the destination or to the node that is closest to the destination in the P2P identifier space.
 Greedy routing assumes each node has a consistent view of its local neighborhood, which is reflected in its ability to form structured near connections with its left and right neighbors in the P2P identifier space.
-The inability to form connections with immediate neighbors in the identifier space creates inconsistent view of the local neighborhood, thus resulting in incorrect routing decisions as shown in Figure 3 (a).
-In this figure, nodes 115 and 110 cannot cannot form a connection.
+The inability to form connections with immediate neighbors in the identifier space creates inconsistent view of the local neighborhood, thus resulting in incorrect routing decisions as shown in Fig. 3(a).
+In this figure, nodes 115 and 110 cannot form a connection.
 A message is sent to key 112, and the closest node is 110.
 In one case (a), the message (Create) addressed to key 112 arrives at node 115; it believes that it is the closest to the destination and the message is delivered locally (also replicated at node 100).
-In another case (b), a message Create addressed to the same key arriving at node 83 is correctly routed to node 110, the key is not found and created again.